We curate creativity, connections, and conversations

 After running as a pop-up gallery space since 2012, Bleeding Heart moved into its first permanent home in November of 2014 and its current location in July of 2017.

 With its own leadership team and mandate, Bleeding Heart Art Space functions as a program of St. Faith’s Anglican Church, located across the street.
 St. Faith’s, a registered charity, oversees administrative and financial matters for the Space and issues tax receipts for charitable donations.
-The majority of funding for Bleeding Heart Art Space comes from private donations, with event ticket sales, workshop fees and art sales making up the balance.

 Art speaks.
 Stop and listen.
 Open yourself to questions, conversations and connections.
 Engage.
 Wrestle.
 Create in response to creation.
 Invite surprise and awe.
 Seek out beauty and wonder.
 Simple can be sacred.
 Laugh and eat and make and play.
 Learn from children.
 Open doors and include people.
 Find beauty in their story.
 Accept their failures; we are all bleeding.
 Forgive and be forgiven.
 Love is powerful, so risk it.
 Love in the face of fear.
 Love the wrong people.
 Seek; you find what you look for.
 Truth, beauty and redemption are just down the street so know your neighbourhood.
 Love local.
 Walk often.
 Say hi and make eye contact.
 Shop your streets.
 Gather together.
 Make a meal, take a class and tend your garden.
 Serve.
 You have a song so sing it well.
 Never settle.
 Find the freedom in discipline.
 Refine your craft.
 Learn and teach.
 Give and ask for excellence, then give and ask for grace.
 Keep listening.